seed-labs/seed-labs/lab-setup/apple-arm/Notes_Lab_Testing.md

 even if we compile the code with 32bit cross compiler.
 This will require the labs to be changed to support arm64 architecture.

-## Issue: /bin/bash_shellshock not compatible with arm64
+## Solved: /bin/bash_shellshock not compatible with arm64

 In Shellshock lab, the apache-php-arm is created and the apache server is started.
 And we can also see the apache server running on ```www.seedlab-shellshock.com``` but when